DenHvideDvaerg/thermometers-mip-solver/README.md

 ### Objective Function

-This is a constraint satisfaction problem:
+This is a constraint satisfaction problem where the goal is to find a feasible solution that satisfies all constraints without optimizing any particular objective.
+Therefore, we define the objective function as:

 ```
 minimize 0